Henri Désiré Landru: Personality and motives

-Landru presented a paradox: physically unremarkable (short, balding, stout, with a distinctive pointed beard, a far cry from the image of a womanizer), yet possessing an undeniable charm, sophistication, affability, an affected demeanor, and an air of respectability that attracted many women His age and slightly paternal demeanor, even his baldness, might have appealed to vulnerable women seeking security in uncertain times.
+Landru was described as possessing charm, sophistication, affability, an affected demeanor, and an air of respectability that attracted many women.
+His age and slightly paternal demeanor, even his baldness, is said by Shōshin Shobō to have appealed to vulnerable women seeking security in uncertain times.

-He maintained a strict separation between his criminal activities and his family life.
+Landru maintained a strict separation between his criminal activities and his family life.
 A husband and father of four, Landru led a seemingly very ordinary life with them.
 To his wife and children, he appeared a conventional, albeit often absent, paterfamilias, described as thoughtful and considerate.
 He provided gifts (bought with stolen funds, such as jewelry for his wife) and financial support, though he never revealed the illicit source of his income.

-His conduct during the investigation and trial cemented his public image.
-He remained calm, polite (consistently maintaining a refined demeanor), witty, and unflappable, consistently denying the murders while implicitly admitting the frauds, and often making ironic jokes.
+Landru's conduct during the investigation and trial cemented his public image.
+He remained calm, polite (consistently maintaining a refined demeanor), witty and unflappable, consistently denying the murders while implicitly admitting the frauds and often making ironic jokes.
 For example, when a woman who arrived late to the courtroom gallery was having trouble finding a seat, Landru reportedly offered her his own defendant's seat, saying, "If my seat is alright with you," which drew laughter from the attendees.

-This behavior made Landru a subject of jokes, songs, cartoons, and morbid fascination.
+This behavior made Landru a subject of jokes, songs, cartoons and morbid fascination.
 He earned nicknames like "Bluebeard" (sometimes "Old Man Bluebeard," particularly in vaudeville theaters), "The Lady Killer," and "The Red Man of Gambais."
 A famous cartoon depicted Landru telling his lawyer, "A woman's place is in the home (foyer)."
 The word "foyer" in French has the dual meaning of "home/hearth" and "furnace/stove," thus satirizing the widespread belief that Landru had incinerated his victims' bodies in his oven.
 This public fascination extended to enthusiastic fans sending him gifts like sweets and tobacco, and he received a deluge of marriage proposals.
 Furthermore, in the 1919 general election, approximately 4,000 voters reportedly wrote Landru's name on their ballots.